-After the decisions taken by the C-OSS between X-8 and X-7,5 referring to requested PaPs before X-8, the Management Board will decide whether, and if so to what extent, unused prearranged paths will be kept by the C-OSS after X-7,5 for managing Late Path Requests placed between X-7,5 and X-2.
+After the decisions taken by the C-OSS between X-8 and X-7,5 referring to requested PaPs before X-8, the Management Board will decide whether, and if so to what extent, unused pre-arranged paths will be kept by the C-OSS after X-7,5 for managing Late Path Requests placed between X-7,5 and X-2.

-These remaining PaPs will be published during the late path request phase in PCS.
+The remaining capacity will be published during the late path request phase in PCS.